amadeoas/spring-customerproducts/readme.md

 [here](http://localhost:8080/customerproducts/): ``http://localhost:8080/customerproducts/``

+## Running unit tests

+To run all the unit-tests use:

+>./mvnw test

+To run an specific unit-test used the format /mvnw -Dtest=TestClassName test, example:

+>./mvnw -Dtest=CustomerServiceJpaTests test

+Note: Only the JPA implementation has unit-tests properly implemented and tested.

 ## How to use customerproducts

 There are three views accessible directly through the web app menu, which it is